Reviewed and updated June 21, 2021, with special attention on new Advance Child Tax Credit payments

 An adopted child is always treated as your own child.
 An adopted child also includes a child lawfully placed with you for legal adoption.

 Living with you exceptions: While Census data shows most children are part of traditional families, there are exceptions.
-The Internal Revenue Service realizes this, too.
+The IRS realizes this, too.